 When a substance we normally think of as a liquid is in the gas phase we call it a vapor.
 Water vapor is what makes humid weather feel sticky.
 Water vapor takes up enormously more volume than liquid water.
 For example, a 55-gallon oil drum completely full of water vapor will condense down to about one tablespoon of liquid water.
 Liquid water occupies about 0.07% of the volume of the same amount of water in the gas phase.

 When scientists began to study gases very carefully in the 17th and 18th centuries certain simple proportions were discovered.
 One of these, proposed by one Amadeo Avogadro, is that there is a direct proportion between the amount of gas and the volume of the gas that does not depend in any way on the identity of the gas.
+In other words, the volume of a gas is directly proportional to the number of molecules, or the amount of gas.
 This sounds more complicated than it is.
 Take a look at the illustration at right.
-The cube on the left represents one unit of gas in one unit of volume.
-The cube on the right represents the volume of a gas which has 1/10 of the amount of gas in the bigger cube.
+The cube on the left represents one unit of gas molecules in one unit of volume.
+The cube on the right represents the volume of a gas which has 1/10 of the amount of gas (or 1/10 of the number of molecules) in the bigger cube.
 It is, not by coincidence, exactly 1/10 of the volume of the bigger cube.
-So when the amount of gas is reduced by some factor, and the gas pressure remains the same, the volume of the gas is reduced by the same factor.
-If there is 1/2 the amount of gas then there is 1/2 the amount of volume.
+So when the number of molecules of gas is reduced by some factor, and the gas pressure remains the same, the volume of the gas is reduced by the same factor.
+If there is 1/2 the number of molecules of gas then there is 1/2 the amount of volume.

 The atmosphere we depend on for our breath is a gas with a considerable amount of pressure.
 Every square inch of area of everything (at sea level) has a force equal to about 15 pounds on it.
 The reason we do not feel this pressure is because we and most of the objects around us have the same amount of pressure both inside and out.
 In the illustration at left of a drink can with an open top the arrows show the strength of the pressure at different points on the inside and the outside of the can.
 The pressure is the same everywhere and so the can remains unchanged by the force of that pressure.
 Some things do not have the same pressure inside and out but they must be sealed up tightly to prevent the pressure from becoming the same.
 Air in a car tire is pumped up to the equivalent of 3 atmophere’s worth of pressure, if you include the pressure inside it before you started pumping.
 But once a tire is punctured it quickly loses the additional pressure and deflates.
 With less gas inside the volume of the tire decreases.
 Another example of a decrease in volume due to the loss of the gas inside is the rail tank car pictured below.
 One evening someone cleaned it with steam and then sealed up all the valves and spigots.
 The next morning imagine their surprise and dismay to see what atmospheric pressure could do to 7/8 inch thick steel!